c00kie17/liquipediapy/README.md

 <a name="examples"></a>
 ## Examples
-The [examples](https://github.com/c00kie17/liquidpy/tree/master/examples) directory contains an example files on how to interact with the each object.
+The [examples](https://github.com/c00kie17/liquidpy/tree/master/examples) directory contains an example files on how to interact with the each class.

 <a name="api"></a>
 ## API